kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 folder specified in the Vagrantfile.

 To set up the database, we move the data to the project folder.
 By moving the data to the project folder, we ensure that the singularity container can access the data.
-Note that not all of the VM's directories are accessible from within singularity
+Note that not all of the VM's directories are accessible from within singularity.

+Note that the following commands work for example files of York.
+The filenames need to be adapted when working with the full datasets.

     mv /home/vagrant/data_share/uprn_york.gpkg /home/vagrant/CS224W_LIDAR/assets/uprn/uprn_york.gpkg
     mv /home/vagrant/data_share/footprints_verisk_york.gpkg /home/vagrant/CS224W_LIDAR/assets/footprints/footprints_verisk_york.gpkg